 Dematerialisation of shares and facilitating digitalisation

-The current position under the Companies Act is that a physical share certificate is prima facie evidence of a shareholder's title to his or her shares.26 The proposed amendments to the Companies Act remove the requirement for physical share certificates.
-In the context of M&A transactions, vendors may not consequently need to locate their physical share certificates for surrender to the company for cancellation at completion, or be required to indemnify the company in exchange for the issuance of a replacement share certificate.
+The current position under the Companies Act is that a physical share certificate is prima facie evidence of a shareholder's title to his or her shares.27 The proposed amendments to the Companies Act remove the requirement for physical share certificates.
+In the context of M&A transactions, vendors may not consequently need to locate their physical share certificates for surrender to the company for cancellation at completion or be required to indemnify the company in exchange for the issuance of a replacement share certificate.
 The proposed amendment would bring the treatment of share certificates in line with existing provisions under the Companies Act which has, since 2016, eschewed physical registers of members in favour of electronic registers of members maintained by ACRA.

 Review of company types and refinements to financial reporting criteria

 The proposed amendments would introduce two new company types under the framework of the Companies Act: (1) the 'publicly accountable' company and (2) the 'micro' company.
 The proposed introduction of the publicly accountable company would be for financial reporting purposes and aims to better tailor the financial reporting obligations under the Companies Act to a broader group of stakeholders, based on the public interest or accountability of companies.
-A micro company, with total annual revenue and total assets of not more than $500,000, would be permitted prepare reduced or simplified financial statements.
+A micro company, with total annual revenue and total assets of not more than S$500,000, would be permitted to prepare reduced or simplified financial statements.

 Streamlining and clarifying financial reporting requirements for companies and foreign companies

 The proposed amendments would streamline the financial reporting requirements for local and foreign companies.
-Under the proposed amendments, the Minister and the Registrar would be granted the power to exempt a company from all of the requirements in the Accounting Standards and to require the company to comply with other accounting standards instead.
+Under the proposed amendments, the Minister for Finance and the Registrar of Companies would be granted the power to exempt a company from all of the requirements in the Accounting Standards and to require the company to comply with other accounting standards instead.
 Foreign companies would be permitted to lodge financial statements prepared in accordance with accounting standards that are substantially similar to Singapore's Accounting Standards.
 Foreign companies with insignificant operations in Singapore (with total revenue, total expenses, total assets and total liabilities arising out of the foreign company's operations in Singapore not exceeding S$5 million) would be permitted to file unaudited branch accounts, instead of an audited statement of assets, liabilities and profit and loss in respect of the foreign company's operations in Singapore.
 Such amendments would reduce the compliance costs for foreign companies in Singapore.